Return of the Fleet: A Time-honored Tradition at Inn at Perry Cabin

 The Return of the Fleet

-By the next morning, the anticipation is unmistakable.
-Guests rise early and make their way to the waterfront.
+By the next morning, the anticipation is unmistakable as guests make their way to the waterfront.
 The Return of the Fleet begins with the sound of bagpipes carried on the breeze, stirring and distinctive as it signals the fleet’s return.
 Gathered along the shoreline, everyone’s focus turns toward the river.
 One by one, the ships appear, sails trimmed or engines humming, gliding into view in graceful procession.

 The reception onshore is heartfelt and celebratory.
 The captains—fresh from their short but symbolic return voyage—are welcomed, champagne is toasted, and cheer permeates the shoreline.
 Many of them know returning guests by name.
 For first-timers, it’s an easy introduction to the welcoming culture that defines the Inn.

 In the hours that follow, guests often linger by the water.
-Some plan excursions on the newly returned fleet; others simply relax with a second coffee or a celebratory drink.
-The mood is light, content, and hopeful.
-There is something very special in the simplicity and in being part of it all.
+Some plan excursions aboard the newly returned fleet; others enjoy a second coffee or raise a glass in celebration.
+There’s something undeniably special about being part of the moment—where tradition, joy, and the spirit of the season come together in full view.

 An Enduring Legacy on Land and at Sea